resuminator/docs/docs/user-guide/create-page.md

 ### Basic Info

-Here you have to give your basic information like your **full name** and **Job-Title** which will appear on the top of your resume.
+Here you have to give your basic information like your **Full Name** and **Job Title** which will appear on the top of your resume.

-You can also add a professional headshot(under resume photo) if you like and it will appear on the top right corner with a circle mask.
+You can also add a professional headshot(under Resume Photo) if you like and it will appear on the top right corner in circle.

 :::info
 Right now the resume photo only support PNG/JPEG image format with max size of 512KB.